Skip to content

 Coconut Tuiles

 I’m always looking for new and different cookie recipes.
 This one fit the bill.
 And the fact that these cookies are made with coconut is an added bonus.
-With just a handful of ingredients, you can make these Coconut Tuiles in no time.
-They taste like coconut macaroons, but look like potato chips!
-So yummy!
+Coconut is one of our favorite flavors in cakes, cookies and bars.
+This one is unlike other coconut cookies I’ve made.

-Coconut Tuiles (pronounced tweels)
+Coconut Tuiles Recipe

 How to make Coconut Tuiles?

 • Preheat the oven to 375 degrees.
 Brush two cookie sheets with melted butter and refrigerate them.
-(You can also use cookie sheets covered with parchment paper.
-I tried both ways and the parchment paper was a bit easier when removing the cookies from the baking sheet.)

 Flatten the coconut mixture on the sheet pan.